sulxxy/Learning_ML/README.md

 - [ ] [Recommendation Systems]()

 # Research Topics
 I create another [repo](https://github.com/sulxxy/Machine_Learning_Paper_Reviews) for research paper explanations in machine learning area.
-For convenience, here is a list.
+For convenience, here is the paper list.
 1. A. Cutkosky and K. Boahen, “Online Learning Without Prior Information,”Proceedings of MachineLearning Research, vol. 65, pp. 1–35, 2017.
 2. S. Shalev-Shwartzet al., “Online learning and online convex optimization,”Foundations and TrendsR©in Machine Learning, vol. 4, no. 2, pp. 107–194, 2012.
 3. A. Cutkosky and F. Orabona, “Black-Box Reductions for Parameter-free Online Learning in BanachSpaces,” feb 2018.